Bijaya Dhimal

 Bijay Dhimal (बिजय धिमाल; born 4 October 1986) is a defender playing for Three Star Club in Martyr's Memorial A-Division League.

 Domestic career

 In domestic league Dhimal played for Machhindra F.C., Jawalakhel Youth Club and Three Star Club.

 International career

-Dhimal was a hardworking and a successful Martyr's Memorial A-Division League player.
-Due to which he was called up for National Team on 2013.
-His debut match was 2013 AFC Challenge Cup qualification.
+Dhimal was a hardworking and a successful Martyr's Memorial A-Division League player resulting in his being called up to the national team ni 2013.
+His debut match was at the 2013 AFC Challenge Cup qualification.
 He also played friendly matches against Bahrain national football team and Kuwait national football team on 2013.